Legalism (Chinese philosophy): Legacy

 Chapters 43 and 40 of the Han Feizi shaped an early modern elementalizing view of Shen Buhai as focused on Shu (technique), Shen Dao on Shi (power), and Shang Yang on law, uncritically taking the Han Feizi as superseding the others.
 But Shen Dao's fragments suggest he was also focused more on fa.

-Legalism has been cited by scholars and commentators as having ideological influence on the current governance of the People's Republic of China.
-Deng Xiaoping's slogan “a cat is a good cat if it can catch rats, no matter it is a white or a black cat" can at least be compared with the Han Feizi.
+Legalism has been cited by scholars and commentators as having ideological influence on the current governance of the People's Republic of China, particularly under the general secretaryship of Xi Jinping.
+Scholar Sam Crane has referred to the modern Chinese state as "Confucianism on the outside, Legalist on the inside."

+Deng Xiaoping's slogan "a cat is a good cat if it can catch rats, no matter it is a white or a black cat" has been compared with the Han Feizi.